carlleston/stock_market_prediction/README.md

 This is a Capstone Project of the Specialization Advanced Data Science created by IBM.

-For a quick explanation, watch the video of the presentation: https://youtu.be/2HRVgltJAY8
+For a quick explanation, watch presentation video: https://youtu.be/2HRVgltJAY8

 ## Navigation structure in the directory